Aviation safety: Post-WWII

 Hard runways were built worldwide for World War II to avoid waves and floating hazards plaguing seaplanes.

 Developed by the U.S. and introduced during World War II, LORAN replaced the sailors' less reliable compass and celestial navigation over water and survived until it was replaced by the Global Positioning System.

 An airborne pulse-Doppler radar antenna.
 Some airborne radars can be used as meteorological radars.

 Following the development of radar in World War II, it was deployed as a landing aid for civil aviation in the form of ground-controlled approach (GCA) systems then as the airport surveillance radar as an aid to air traffic control in the 1950s.

-A number of ground-based weather radar systems can detect areas of severe turbulence.
+A number of ground-based weather radar systems can detect areas of precipitation such as thunderstorms, which are associated with severe turbulence.

 A modern Honeywell Intuvue weather system visualizes weather patterns up to 300 mi away.

 Distance measuring equipment (DME) in 1948 and VHF omnidirectional range (VOR) stations became the main route navigation means during the 1960s, superseding the low frequency radio ranges and the non-directional beacon (NDB): the ground-based VOR stations were often co-located with DME transmitters and the pilots could establish their bearing and distance to the station.